Hi IL Experts,

-Weighing in from coastal Costa Rica….I would not recommend this country for people with disabilities.
+Weighing in from coastal Costa Rica....I could not recommend this country for people with disabilities without you making a few visits here to make your own evaluation.
 Many places do not even have sidewalks or paved roads.
-It’s a hodgepodge of walking surfaces from sand to rocks to stones to pavers.
+It's a hodgepodge of walking surfaces from sand to rocks to stones to pavers.

 The laws are changing, and now new buildings are seeing disabled bathrooms and wheelchair ramps.
-However, a wheelchair ramp descending into a pile of rocks isn’t exactly “wheelchair accessible”.
+However, understanding accessibility still has a ways to go.
+A wheelchair ramp descending into a pile of gravel isn't exactly "wheelchair accessible".

-As Kathleen answered about her area, I’d have to say that it’s even worse here in the mountains.
-Almost no sidewalks, and those that exists are very uneven.
-There is rarely a ramp and only the occasional government building has anything close to handicap access.
-So, currently, Costa Rica would be off that radar screen.
-I will say that during all the recent elections, this was a common concern, so there is awareness that it needs to change, but so far, no action has occurred.
+As Kathleen answered about her area, I’d have to say that from my view, accessibility is even worse here in the mountains.
+Almost no sidewalks, and those that exist are very uneven.
+There is rarely a ramp and only the occasional government building has anything close to good disability access.
+So, currently, accessibility in Costa Rica would require a very personal evaluation.
+I will say that during all the recent elections, this was a common concern, so there is an awareness that it needs to change, but so far, no action has occurred.

-While Chiriqui is becoming more aware of disabled people (parking permits for disabled with parking spaces close to entrances), it is still very difficult for a person to get around day-to-day.
+While Chiriqui is becoming more aware of disabled people (parking permits for disabled with parking spaces close to entrances), to me it still looks like it would be very difficult for a person to get around day-to-day.